hotdoy/EDbearing/README.md

 * Added donation button.
 * Added target blank on external links.
 * Added a dark theme for Chrome on Android.
+* Fixed a bunch of typos.
+(Thx Dr Kaii).
+* Added a black div that fades out on document ready.